 Tips for getting started with Godot

 Your main resource for getting started with Godot is through Godot docs.
-It contains everything you need to use Godot including a very detailed beginners walkthrough introducing you to the Godot editor, it’s native scripting language called GDScript and basic concepts you need to know to start making games.
+It contains everything you need to use Godot including a very detailed beginner’s walk-through introducing you to the Godot editor, its native scripting language called GDScript and basic concepts you need to know to start making games.

 The work to focus on at the start is to go through the docs especially the Godot step by step guide.
-One of the fundamentals you need to know about to use Godot properly is navigating around its editor.
+One of the fundamentals you need to use Godot properly is navigating around its editor.
 The Godot editor is self contained and you can make an entire game using just the tools provided in the editor.

 As you go through the step by step guide you’ll begin to understand how to navigate around the Godot editor.
 There is also a very useful making your first game tutorial which I highly recommend you follow from beginning to end.
 Once you’ve gone through this tutorial you should know enough to start making your own game.
-Or at the very least, you’ll know how to tweak settings and work from an existing game example.
+Or at the very least, you’ll know how to work from an existing game example.

 One point to note is although GDScript is the main language used in Godot, there’s also flexibility in other languages you can use, some of which include C# and C++.
 However, I chose to use GDScript because it’s recommended in the Godot docs and it’s very similar to Python which I’m comfortable programming in.

 With the Godot docs as your main resource you should have enough to start making your own game.
-If you need help with using Godot also see the community page for a list of ways you can get help.
+If you need help with using Godot also see their community page for a list of ways you can get help.